TCL 10L review: A modern phone for only $250, but there are trade-offs

 - Lag issues

 One of the first of these new phones is the $250 TCL 10L, which will be available May 19.
 Overall, the 10L is a good attempt at a budget phone, and while it doesn't have many flashy features, it admirably handles basic tasks and has an elegant design.
-For the price, it is a good rival to the Moto G Stylus ($300 at Amazon).
-But because Motorola's phone performed much smoother, I recommended it between the two.
+For the price, it's a good rival to the Moto G Stylus ($300 at Best Buy).
+But because Motorola's phone performed much more smoothly, I recommend it between the two.

 Design: Modern despite the price

-Unlike TCL's flashy concepts like a slideable phone and a triple-screen folding tablet, the 10L is a more traditional smartphone, running Android 10 with a large 6.53-inch full HD LCD display (an upgrade to Android 11 is promised).
+Unlike TCL's flashy concepts like a slideable phone and a triple-screen folding tablet, the 10L is a more traditional smartphone, running Android 10 (an upgrade to Android 11 is promised), with a large 6.53-inch full HD LCD screen.
 It has a cutout in the upper left corner for its 16-megapixel selfie camera.

 Power and volume buttons adorn the right side of the plastic-backed device while a customizable "smart key" is on the left that can be programmed to open preferred apps or do tasks, such as a double press to open an app and a long press to summon the Google Assistant.
 The "Mariana blue" adds a bit of color and flashy patterns under sunlight.